Enthalpy of fusion

 - Validation of thermal processes ,

-- Optimization of the texture or fusion of cosmetic or food products.
+- Optimizing the texture or blending of cosmetic or food products.

-YesWeLab provides you with its network of ISO 17025 and COFRAC accredited partner laboratories , experts in advanced thermal analyses .
+YesWeLab provides you with its network of partner laboratories accredited to ISO 17025 and COFRAC , experts in advanced thermal analysis .

 Thanks to the YesWeLab platform , you can: